dandi/dandi-cli/README.md

 ## Downloading dandiset from the archive

-Web has UI elements to download invidual files from the archiv.
-For bulk download, or repeated re-syncing of the dandiset(s) from the archive, use `dandi download` command (WiP).
+`dandi download` can be used to download full dandisets or individual files or folders from the archive.

+Using `--existing refresh` option available for
+`dandi upload` and `dandi download` it is possible to avoid transfer if files are identical locally and in the archive.

+**Warning:**  There is no version control tracking beyond checking correspondence of file size and modification time.
+So in collaborative setting it is possible to "refresh" a file which was modified locally with a version from the archive, or vise versa.

 ## Development/contributing